Ohiopyle State Park: Ferncliff Peninsula National Natural Landmark

 The first known group of people to inhabit the Ohiopyle area were the Monongahela, a clan of the mound builders.
 These Native Americans disappeared from the scene just as European colonists began to arrive in North America.
 As the east coast was being settled, Native Americans who had lived closer to the Atlantic Ocean were exterminated or forced to flee to the west.

-Various tribes, including the Shawnee, Lenni Lenape, and Seneca people, inhabited the Ohiopyle area during the 18th century, but were ultimately removed after the French and Indian War.
+Various tribes, including the Shawnee, Lenni Lenape, and Seneca people, inhabited the Ohiopyle area during the 18th century but were ultimately removed after the French and Indian War.
 One of the few remnants of American Indian culture in the area is the name.
-"Ohiopyle" is derived from the Lenape phrase ahi opihəle which means 'it turns very white', referring to the frothy waterfalls.
+"Ohiopyle" is derived from the Lenape phrase ahi opihəle, which means 'it turns very white', referring to the frothy waterfalls.

-The earliest European settlers to the Ohiopyle area were farmers, trappers and hunters.
+The earliest European settlers to the Ohiopyle area were farmers, trappers, and hunters.
 The population of the area expanded after the building of the National Road in 1811 that passed near Ohiopyle.
 This road made the area more accessible and connected it to the eastern markets.
 Lumbering became the dominant industry.
-Smaller industries in the area included cooperages, tanneries, salt mining and coal mining.
+Smaller industries in the area included cooperages, tanneries, salt mining, and coal mining.

 The construction of the Baltimore and Ohio Railroad and the Western Maryland Railroad greatly accelerated the progress of the lumbering operations in Ohiopyle.
 Both railroads had stations in the borough.
-Several narrow gauge railroads were built up into the surrounding mountains.
-These smaller railways were able to efficiently transport to lumber to the sawmills and rail stations of Ohiopyle.
+Several narrow-gauge railroads were built up into the surrounding mountains.
+These smaller railways were able to efficiently transport the lumber to the sawmills and rail stations of Ohiopyle.

 The railroads also brought tourists to Ohiopyle.
 The round trip ride from Pittsburgh to Ohiopyle was one dollar.
 Tourists flocked to the area to see the waterfalls and stay at the resorts that quickly sprouted up along the Youghiogheny River.
 The resorts had boardwalks, dancing pavilions, bowling alleys, fountains, tennis courts, and hiking trails.
 The rise of the automobile caused the end of the resorts at Ohiopyle.
-The buildings were torn down and the forests were allowed to regrow.
+The buildings were torn down, and the forests were allowed to regrow.
 The Western Pennsylvania Conservancy purchased the land and then sold it to the Commonwealth of Pennsylvania.
-It was the first and largest park acquired under the Project 70 Land Acquisition and Borrowing Act with the governor approving the acquisition on August 8, 1964.
+It was the first and largest park acquired under the Project 70 Land Acquisition and Borrowing Act, with the governor approving the acquisition on August 8, 1964.
 Ohiopyle State Park was opened to the public in 1965 and was formally dedicated on May 28, 1971.